We may earn money or products from the companies mentioned in this post.

 Tuna Noodle Casserole

-An Old-Fashioned Classic that I’m sure most people have tried or made, at least once.
+An Old-Fashioned Classic, Tuna Noodle Casserole is a casserole that I’m sure most people have tried or made, at least once.
 That statement might not be true quite as much today but back when I was growing up in the 60’s and 70’s that statement would have been true.
 Especially if you went to Catholic school!

 A Lent Classic